-Article 87 of Additional Protocol I spells out the duties and obligations of military commanders with respect to their subordinates.
+Art.
+87 of AP I spells out the duties and obligations of military commanders with respect to their subordinates.
 The superiors must prevent and, where necessary, suppress and report to competent authorities grave breaches committed by their subordinates.
 Only in the event that he failed in these duties does a commander risk being held criminally responsible for taking no action.
+Under Article 87 of AP I, military commanders must prevent and, where necessary, suppress and report to competent authorities grave breaches committed by their subordinates.
+Failure by a commander to do so puts them at risk of being held responsible for taking no action.